daskol/typst-templates/neurips/neurips2024.typ

     // Display the bibliography, if any is given. if bibliography-file != none {
-      if "full" not in bibliography-opts {
-        bibliography-opts.full = false
-      }
       if "title" not in bibliography-opts {
         bibliography-opts.title = "References"
       }